e100/makerplane-configs/INSTALL.md

 sudo raspi-config nonint do_i2c 0
 sudo raspi-config nonint do_wayland W1
 ```
-NOTE: While wayland is the future its inability to reparent windows is currently an issue for pyEFIS if you would like to include a Waydroid window within it
+NOTE: While wayland is the future its inability to reparent windows is currently an issue for pyEFIS if you would like to include a Waydroid window within it.
+Hopefully in the future we can incorporate a Wayland compositor within pyEFIS.

 ## On the PI 5, Enable 4k pages so Waydroid works
+Only perform this step if you are using a PI 5 and plan to also use Waydroid.
 ```
 echo '# 4k pages
 kernel=kernel8.img